 The Book of Mormon and View of the Hebrews

-In 1823, a Congregationalist minister named Ethan Smith published a book called View of the Hebrews.
+In 1823, a Congregationalist minister named Ethan Smith published a book called View of the Hebrews (a second edition appeared in 1825).
 In his book, Smith argued that the Native Americans were descendants of the Lost Tribes of Israel.
 Some have claimed that View of the Hebrews influenced Joseph Smith and the Book of Mormon, and that Oliver Cowdery may have played a key role as the one who passed on the book or its ideas to Joseph.
 This Q&A reviews the history of View of the Hebrews controversy.

 Timeline of the Book of Mormon and View of the Hebrews